Flexible Inventory is Here: Incorporate Extended Stays Into Your Business Model With Guesty

 More About Guesty’s Extended Stay Features

-For more information about using Guesty to manage your extended stays, check out this video on our Help Center.
+For more information about using Guesty to manage your extended stays, check out this video on our Help Center, or view our webinar on extended stays here.